+Graham is a passionate music educator who enjoys working with young musicians and adults alike.
+He promotes a highly flexible teaching style that prioritizes the student's interests and draws on broad resources.
+He believes each student is unique and best served with a personalized approach.
 Please use the contact page to get in touch and describe the service you are looking for.
-It is important to have a conversation before beginning lessons to ensure that we are a match.
-I am a professional and my rates reflect my credentials and experience.
-However, I recognize the importance of music and feel that private music lessons should be accessible to everyone.
-With that in mind, my rates are negotiable, and I offer a sliding scale and customizable lesson times based on financial circumstances.
+It is important to have a conversation before beginning lessons to ensure a match.
+Rates are reflective of credentials and experience.
+However, private music lessons should be accessible to everyone, and with that in mind, a sliding scale and customizable lesson times based on financial circumstances can be arranged.

 GENERAL TEACHING PHILOSOPHIES

 It is of utmost importance that the student remains enthusiastic and interested throughout the learning process.
 The ultimate goal is to have students progress while enjoying their lessons and looking forward to new challenges and connections on different levels each week.
-The preferences, interests, and learning style of each student differs greatly and it is my responsibility to identify these differences and tailor each lesson in a way that maximizes student progress and enjoyment.
+The preferences, interests, and learning style of each student differs greatly and it is the responsibility of the instructor to identify these differences and tailor each lesson in a way that maximizes student progress and enjoyment.

 Double Bass: the establishment of a strong technical foundation is imperative.
 Proper left hand and bow technique must be achieved through various exercises before moving on to studies and longer pieces.
 For the study of jazz, it is recommended that all students learn to use a bow, but this technique is secondary to aspects such as learning to read chord symbols and becoming familiar with certain repertoire.